LebToki/LaragonDash/README.md

 # ![LaragonDash Logo](assets/favicon/favicon-32x32.png) **LaragonDash**

-> 🚀 A modern, modular, multilingual dashboard for Laragon 6+
+> 🚀 A modern, modular, multilingual dashboard for Laragon 6+ - 7+ and 8+
 > Built for developers who want more clarity, control, and customization.

 ---